 Key Takeaways:

-• How the sequence of returns risk can affect your withdrawal for retirement.
+- How can the sequence of returns risk affect your withdrawal for retirement?

-• Creating a strategy to mitigate the sequence of returns risk
+- Creating a strategy to mitigate the sequence of returns risk

-• How to appropriately plan for negative returns in a market downturn
+- How to appropriately plan for negative returns in a market downturn

 What is the Sequence of Returns Risk?

-If there is a prolonged downturn in those investments providing growth during the early years of retirement, sometimes referred to as the fragile decade, and could result in the funds being extinguished faster.
+If there is a prolonged downturn in those investments providing growth during the early years of retirement, sometimes referred to as the fragile decade, it could result in the funds being extinguished faster.
 With the lower values of the assets funding the investment portfolio, there is a need to sell more of those investments to meet retirement income needs.

 When more growth investments are sold, fewer assets can generate returns in the future to offset withdrawals.
 When this happens early in retirement, it has a more profound impact on the overall value of the retirement portfolio and its ability to maintain sufficient funding for ongoing withdrawals in the future.